KWillets/range_generator/README.md

 One way to get around this is to make the fraction longer than the range, for instance a 64-bit fraction for a 32-bit range argument.
-We use the same rule for discarding values, but in a 64-bit range of fractions, and our initial condition for discarding is against a 32-bit value.
+We use the same rule for discarding values, but in a 64-bit range of fractions, and our initial condition for discarding is against a 32-bit value, so odds are that we won't discard often.

 This is called 32.64 fixed point, and we use a trick which may speed things up:  given such a wide range of fractions, and a small range to check against, we can calculate the most significant bits of the fraction first and only calculate the least significant